UD-CIS-Teaching/canvas-web-utils/README.md

+**THIS REPO IS NOW DEPRECATED.
+CHECK OUT THE <https://github.com/UD-CIS-Teaching/more-canvas-tools/> repo instead!**

 # canvas-web-utils

 A simple collection of web utilities that augment the Instructure Canvas site.
 None of these tools are officially created or maintained by Instructure, they're just helpful bits of functionality that I wanted.